Sri Lankan Muslim Women: Unequal before the law

 There are unequal provisions of divorce for men and women, as husbands are able to divorce (talaq) without any reason, while wives applying for divorce (fasah) need to prove a fault on the part of the husband and testify before an all-male panel of adjudicators.
 Furthermore, while Muslim women have no legal restriction whatsoever to become judges of civil courts, they are restricted from being Quazis, marriage registrars, adjudicators or members of the Board of Quazis under the MMDA.
 Additionally, there are many other provisions which discriminate and also contribute to injustices that occur in Quazi courts against women and girls and shall be explored in future posts.

-The bottom line is that the MMDA inhibits Muslims women from enjoying full citizenship rights by confiscating fundamental rights and violating the human rights of Muslim women and girls.
+The bottom line is that the MMDA inhibits Muslim women from enjoying full citizenship rights.
+It violates the human rights of Muslim women and girls.
 Despite this, a special provision ‘Article 16’ exists in the Constitution, which protects pre-existing laws such as the MMDA regardless of inconsistencies to the fundamental rights chapter.
 A provision that has granted the Sri Lankan government almost explicit permission to ignore concerns with regard to the MMDA as a “Muslim issues” that must be dealt with within the community rather than at the government or national level.

 This is notwithstanding the efforts of Muslim women’s groups such as Muslim Women’s Research and Action Forum (MWRAF) who have been advocating for reforms to the Act for over two decades.
 More recently in 2009 a Muslim Personal Law (MPL) Reforms Committee which was commissioned by the then Minister of Justice with the aim of recommending reforms to the MMDA.
 The committee report, which has taken over six years in the making, is expected to be completed and handed over to the Sri Lankan government in the next few months.
 However, little information is known by the broader community about the recommendations for reforms decided (or left undecided) by the 16 member committee which primarily consists of senior lawyers and judges, religious leaders and few Muslim women advocates.
 There are grave concerns with regard to whether or not provisions such as minimum age of marriage will be made on par with the state and whether women will be able to be Quazis, among other recommendations proposed by women’s groups.
 More recently community-based women’s organizations have called for the Sri Lankan government to remove certain provisions such as minimum age of marriage out of the jurisdiction of the MMDA and made one age for all citizens.